Stratio/rocket-examples/README.md

     validation
   }
 ```
+Once we load the JAR and use the appropiate custom step, these validations will be prompted in the Sparta UI as a requirement and wont let us run the workflow until we fullfil them.

 #### Exploit the properties
 Every plugin comes with a properties `(Map[String, String])` parameter where you can retrieve the data from: